Role4Initiative/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+A.  React JS is a form of Javascript coding language that was designed by Facebook and is capable of handling large quantities of data and updating dynamically from user side interactions.

 1. Describe component state.

+A. A component state is data that can be updated by interaction with the UI on the user side, state for a users profile picture might be adding a caption , a comment, or a like.

 1. Describe props.

+A. Props are a way to store and pass data from one react component to another kind of like passing arguments to a function.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A. Side effects are parts of a components code that are meant to be run after a render makes edits to the DOM, being inside a component the side effect can use that components 'props' and 'state'